songguo6/book/s6-guy-bydsource2.md

 - Localized fragmentation of the overall form of the planet,resulting in its fragmentation;
 - Migration to higher frequencies and dimensions or even to one of the other Source Entity's environments.

+7号源实体A：

 ME:So based upon this,the number of entities that associate with a planet is not relative to the evolutionary progression of the planet and what it can achieve during a relationship and the entity/ies it has a relationship with?

 SE7A:No,it's the quality of the relationship that counts.

+7号源实体A：

 ME:Thank you.I also received another image/set of images.The sky was full of entities that had the appearance of dandelion seeds being blown with the wind.However,these had purpose,for they were in a strict formation.

 SE7A:Those entities are a collective of gravity pilots.They move around the planets that they are working with looking for gravitational anomalies-areas where the gravity is not as it should be for a specific part of the planet in comparison with its density within its environment.

+7号源实体A：

 ME:So do these entities change the gravity in the area where there are anomalies?Do they repair the gravity in the area of the anomaly,creating a stable area?

 SE7A:No,not in the slightest.The reason for them seeking out the gravitational anomalies is to gain energy.They need the energy in the anomalies to allow them to exist,procreate,and maintain their distance from the surface of the planet.

+7号源实体A：

 ME:But how can that be working with the planet?

 SE7A:It isn't,it is just perpetuation of their existence.

+7号源实体A：

 ME:Mmmm.So what are they doing?How are they working with the planet?

 SE7A:They provide a transport medium for those entities that want to move from planet to planet but are incapable of doing it themselves.

+7号源实体A：

 ME:Wait a minute.I thought all of your entities were energetic,and as a result,they would be able to move from planet to planet energetically.

 SE7A:Not all entities in my environment are capable of moving from one planet to another of their own volition.

+7号源实体A：

 ME:Why not?

 SE7A:Because they are associated with the planet where they exist.They are tied to that planet's energy signature.Remember what SE7(SE7A,SE7B and SE7C collectively)told you about the planets being like islands and that the entities that exist on them relate to your continent/country of Australia?

+7号源实体A：

 ME:Yes.

 SE7A:Well,one of the parallels is that most Australians,I see from your memories,stay in Australia.This is the same for most of the entities whose existence is linked with their planet-they stay with it.The parallel is similar.Australians can generally only move to other islands or continents by boat or by airplane.They can't transport themselves by using their own volition or intention.They can only move by using a vehicle of some kind,and in the instance of the entities working with the flat planets,the vehicle is the gravity pilots rather than a boat or an airplane.

+7号源实体A：

 ME:How do the gravity pilots transport the flat planet inhabitants?By lifting them up?Or do they have another method?

 SE7A:They use the gravity waves that they create to change their position in relation to the planet to locally warp the space around the entity that desires to move its location to both re-assign its energetic signature to that of the new location,the planet the entity desires to move to,and to instantaneously transport it.In doing this,the gravity pilot also transports itself to the new location.

+7号源实体A：

 ME:And it doesn't return to its planet of origin?

 SE7A:No,it remains with the planet it has moved to.Moreover,it is linked to the entity it transported and will transport that entity to the next planet it desires to experience.

+7号源实体A：

 ME:I am getting the impression that these gravity pilots exist throughout your environment,move from planet to planet at will,and continue to do so until that point in time when they are associated with one of the entities based on the surface.Once they are associated,they stay together for as long as they feel the need to maintain the association.

 I have just received another image of a whole and vast number of these "gravity pilots"moving from planet to planet.

 SE7A:Yes,they move around in what you would call a herd...no,flight...yes,flight... that is a better name.These flights are populated by gravity pilots that are not associated with a land-based entity.As they gain individual associations,they break away from the flight and assume a partnership role with the land-based entity,and as stated above,this continues until the land-based entity feels a need to remain for an indefinite period on the planet it currently sees itself.If it desires to stay for eternity,so to speak,it relinquishes its association with the gravity pilot to allow it to gain a new partner so that it can continue its own evolution.I know that I have not spoken about the experience,learning,and evolution of these entities,so I will elaborate on this now.

+7号源实体A：

 There is a symbiotic relationship between an individual land-based entity and its gravity pilot.The gravity pilot itself is not able to generate its own experiences and so needs another entity to do this for it.So the gravity pilot offers its service of transportation to the land-based entity in exchange for access to the experiences,learning,and subsequent evolutionary content generated by the land-based entity itself.In essence,they share the experience,learning and subsequent evolutionary content that is generated as a result of their working together.